tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

 ## 2.1 Minimal mistakes Jekyll theme

 I will show you a really good one theme for building a blog.
-It is "Minimal mistake theme", create by [Michael Rose](https://github.com/mmistakes).
-Thank so much [Michael](https://mademistakes.com/) has provide an awesome Jekyll theme for the comunity.
+It is "Minimal mistake theme", create by [Michael Rose](https://Github.com/mmistakes).
+Thank so much [Michael](https://mademistakes.com/) has provide an awesome Jekyll theme for the community.

 Its advantages:
   - Free theme
-  - Very recommended by community: 7k starts and 12k forks on github [Source Github mmistakes](https://github.com/mmistakes/minimal-mistakes)
+  - Very recommended by community: 7k starts and 12k forks on Github [Source Github mmistakes](https://github.com/mmistakes/minimal-mistakes)
   - Full features for blog.
-  - Reponsive mobile, tablet, desktop
+  - Responsive mobile, tablet, desktop
   - Compatible with GitHub Pages.
   - Support for Jekyll's built-in Sass/SCSS preprocessor.
   - Nine different skins (color variations).